Extreme Pilgrim: Episode Two: "India: the River"

 The second episode is located in Allahabad, India and follows Peter's time with the wandering Sadhu holy men who see themselves as mediums between the Gods and humanity.
 Whilst there, Peter looks into the Hindu pilgrimage named the Kumbh Mela, which draws people from all over India to the River Ganges.

 Once there, Peter attempts to search out a guru who will show the way of the Sadhus.
-After the festival, Peter travels to Haridwar to learn more on the Hindu faith and its gods.
-From there, he travel north and into foothills of the Himalayas to a village where he is to live on the outskirts of in a cave to seek solitude.
+After the festival, Peter travels to Haridwar to learn more about the Hindu faith and its gods.
+From there, he travels north and into the foothills of the Himalayas to a village where he is to live on the outskirts of a cave to seek solitude.

 Episode Three: "Egypt: the Desert"

-The third and final episode is set in Egypt and looks to gain insight into the teachings of St Anthony of the Desert, the Desert Fathers and the Hermit lifestyle.
+The third and final episode is set in Egypt and looks to gain insight into the teachings of St Anthony of the Desert, the Desert Fathers, and the Hermit lifestyle.
 He visits Coma, the birthplace of Anthony, and the church where he spent 20 years in relative solitude.
 From there he travels into the desert with a group of Bedouin camel herders to trace Anthony's steps to the site where he established the Monastery of Saint Anthony.

-After a stay with the Coptic monks at the monastery Peter goes into one of the hermit caves where St Anthony spent his final 43 years.
+After a stay with the Coptic monks at the monastery, Peter goes into one of the hermit caves where St Anthony spent his final 43 years.
 Under the stewardship of an Australian Coptic hermit, Father Lazarus El Anthony, he is introduced into one of the caves and goes on to spend 21 days there in solitude.